 Supply chains are critical to global business success and require individuals who are simultaneously analytical, flexible, quantitatively skilled, and globally aware.

-To meet our M.S. in Supply Chain Management current students, click here.
+Meet our current students: M.S. in Supply Chain Management Student Directory.

 To learn more about our M.S. in Supply Chain Management class profile, click here.

 Lally's M.S. in Supply Chain Management is designed to turn technically oriented undergraduates into professionals who can identify and confidently solve dynamic problems that often have no perfect answer.
 Our curriculum adopts an interdisciplinary focus that integrates concepts from industrial marketing, operations management, and information systems.

 A message from T. Ravichandran, Irene and Robert Bozzone '55 Distinguished Chair, Professor of Information Systems, Associate Dean for Research, Director of the M.S. in Supply Chain Management Program: